carsondudley1/SGNNs/README.md

 ### Installation

-This repo requires Python 3.10+ and PyTorch 2.0+.
+This repo requires Python 3.10+ and PyTorch 2.0+ for model implementation.
+The repo also requires R 4.5.1 for MacOS.

 ### Running the Code